 - What is Ecommerce payment processing?

-- Elements of eCommerce payment processing
+- How does eCommerce payment processing work?

-- Important Considerations for eCommerce Payment Processors
+- Considerations when choosing eCommerce Payment Processing solutions

 What is Ecommerce payment processing?

-Although each eCommerce business is different, the objective should be the same: to make the online checkout experience as simple as possible while still instilling client confidence through a secure payment transaction.
+Although each eCommerce business is different, the objective should be the same: to make the online checkout experience as simple as possible while still ensuring secure payment transactions.